itzkavishka/screentear/README.md

-### This repository contains a script that can help fix screen tearing issues on systems with an Intel CPU.
+### This script may help fix screen tearing issues on systems with an Intel CPU.
+-- Make sure you have installed xf86-video-intel package.
+      ```
+      sudo pacman -S xf86-video-intel
+      ```

 To install and run the script, follow these steps: